ged/arborist/README.md

 ## Description

-Arborist is a monitoring framework that follows the UNIX philosophy for stability, reliability, and customizability.
+Arborist is a monitoring framework that follows the UNIX philosophy of small parts and loose coupling for stability, reliability, and customizability.

 ## Prerequisites